 For signup, pricing, and task-level examples, refer to the digital signatures API task page.

-The Processor API digital signature endpoint cryptographically signs PDF files as part of a processing workflow.
+DWS Processor provides the cryptographic signing operation.
+It doesn’t authenticate an individual signer, record consent or intent, or provide a signing ceremony or audit trail.
 For human eSignature workflows with recipients, signing sessions, reminders, and signing workflow state, use DWS Signer API.

 Sign a PDF